 would not be able to participate in the upside from the sale of RGGI allowances.

-the stock talking points put out by the American Legislative Exchange Council.
+Those testifying in favor of repeal were the typical climate change deniers with all ofthe stock talking points put out by the American Legislative Exchange Council.
 In fact,

 the sponsors of the bill were so intellectually lazy that they adopted a canned bill from